Celebrate Earth Month in Lake Forest

 Green Activities this Week:

 All residents are invited to participate in our Earth Week Photo Challenge to celebrate nature and our beautiful landscapes!
-Post a photo and tag Lake Forest on Facebook or Instagram (@cityoflakeforestil) by Sunday, April 23.
-Winning photographs will be selected and highlighted on the City of Lake Forest’s Instagram page – for photo ideas visit our Earth Month Website Page!
+Post a photo and tag Lake Forest on Facebook or Instagram (@cityoflakeforestil) by Sunday, April 21.
+Winning photographs will be selected and highlighted on the City of Lake Forest’s Instagram page!

 • Celebrating Earth Day – Capture your family celebrating Earth Day